BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 It is designed for beginners and can be completed within an estimated time frame of 5-6 hours, following this tutorial.

 ## Objective

+I chose this project because it provides a fundamental understanding of working with a sensor and utilizing the Raspberry Pi Pico.

 The purpose of this project is to enable real-time monitoring of temperature and humidity, as well as logging the sensor data for analysis over time.
 This system provides valuable insights into the environment being monitored.
 For instance, it can be utilized to track temperature and humidity levels on a balcony during the summer or to observe the impact of a running PC on room temperature in an office setting.

 ## Material
 For this project, we will be working with the Raspberry Pi Pico WH microcontroller.